playbanq/WebWalletAPI/README.md

 + **Electronic Money**
   The main goal of a WebWallet is to be as easy to use as a physical wallet: put some money on it, and take some money out to make payments.

-  In the context of digital wallets, money is referred to as electronic money, so funds are added against equal value of fiat currency on recharges.
-Electronic money must not be confused with virtual currencies, since the latter have no fiat currency counterparts.
+  In the context of digital wallets, money is referred to as electronic money, and funds are added against equal value of fiat currency on recharges.
+Electronic money must not be confused with virtual currencies, since the latter do not have fiat currency counterparts.

   _"Electronic money is a digital equivalent of cash, stored on an electronic device or remotely at a server."_ [_(European Comission on E-money)_](http://ec.europa.eu/internal_market/payments/emoney/index_en.htm). _"E-money is a mechanism for interacting with government-issued and regulated currencies"_ [_(CGAP.org)_](http://www.cgap.org/news/bitcoin-vs-electronic-money-digital-different).

-  The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money, by implementing a digital stored value system whose balance reflects the available funds of a WebWallet that were added through prepaid recharges.
+  The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money, by implementing a digital stored value system whose value is equal to the amount of fiat currency recharged and accounts for the value that was previously available.

 ## API Overview